alpargatagazer/alpargatify/telegram-bot/README.md

 4. Look for `"chat":{"id":-1001234567890` in the response
 5. Copy the negative number (including the minus sign) to `telegram_chat_id.txt`

+**Multiple Groups (for testing):** You can authorize multiple groups by separating chat IDs with commas.
+Scheduled notifications will be sent to **all** authorized groups.

-**Security Note**: The bot will **only respond to commands from this specific group**.
-Anyone outside the group cannot interact with the bot, even if they have the bot's username.
+**Security Note**: The bot will **only respond to commands from authorized groups**.
+Anyone outside these groups cannot interact with the bot.

 ### 2. Environment Variables
 Configure in `docker-compose.yml`: